by Jill Eggleton

 And if any lessons did not connect emotionally, did not spark a passion for learning, I would ask, how can I creatively adapt them to do so?
 As Dr. Thomas Armstrong says,

 If teachers want their students to remember what they’re teaching them, the answer isn’t ‘just give them more hours, days, and weeks of skin-deep learning.’
 The knowledge has to be connected with emotion, with their personal lives, with their memories, feelings, and experiences.

 If I were teaching summer school, I would ask myself:

-If I could achieve these things, then I believe summer school is a solution.
-My students would have a learning loss vaccine—an antidote against the invisible thief, COVID-19.
+If it can achieve these things, then I believe summer school is a solution, an effective antidote against the invisible thief, Covid-19.

 Like what you see?

 Discover what JillE Literacy can bring to your classroom.